studio-asd/go-example/docs/project-structure.md

 |-----------------------------------------------|     |---------------------|
 ```

-Each domain are located inside the `services` folder.
+Ok, now how all of those explanations related to what we have in this project?
+And how those things are reflected?
+As mentioned above, as we care about each domain responsibility we are trying to build a project structure to ensure those responsibility are still separated but able to communicate with each others.
+For this reason, each domain are located inside the `services` folder.
 As you can see in the folder, there are several domain being created there.

 ```text
 |- services